 Are you looking for new ways to engage today’s students?
 Are you trying to meet the challenge of expanding class sizes?
 Our instructional designers have expertise in learning technologies and digital pedagogies and can partner with you to leverage technology in ways that are appropriate for your teaching and learning practices.
 We can partner with you to collaboratively design the most appropriate blend of learning technology and digital pedagogy for your course.
 With an eye toward designing your course for improved student engagement and outcomes, our team brings expertise in the use of Academic Technology Solutions’ platforms, tools, and capabilities to your course design needs.
 In addition to helping you develop the right blend for your course, our team can work with you to design assignments that can inspire creativity and engagement in students while helping them practice higher-order thinking skills.
 We can help you design and set up a particular assignment, incorporate digital learning tools in your curriculum, or flip your class.

 We evaluate and conduct pilots of emerging technologies, such as classroom response systems, blogging platforms, and video management platforms, for university-wide adoption.
 We work with service providers to ensure that their tools are feature-rich, FERPA-compliant, and meet the university’s privacy and data security standards.

 Ready to partner with us?

-The homepage of Prof. James Allen Evans’ digital exhibition on the history of science, Scipedia In Part 1 of this series we examined some basic types of image assignments, such as using images in discussion boards or annotating images.
-Instructors looking to move...
+The homepage of Prof. James Allen Evans’ digital exhibition on the history of science, Scipedia Note: This post was updated on 6/17/2020 to reflect updated information about Omeka.
+In Part 1 of this series we examined some basic types of image assignments, such as...

 Photo by Bench Accounting on Unsplash Starting in Winter Quarter 2020, faculty and staff can now attend live workshops online to learn how to use the updated features in Canvas’ New Gradebook.
 These workshops, which are being conducted via the Zoom web conferencing...